-This Classic Coleslaw Recipe is completely homemade is so easy to throw together.
-Shredded green cabbage and carrots are tossed with a homemade creamy coleslaw dressing.
-No need to buy pre-shredded veggies or a pre-made salad dressing when a coleslaw recipe is as easy as this!
+This Classic Coleslaw Recipe is completely homemade and so easy to throw together!
+Shredded green cabbage and carrots are tossed with a simple homemade creamy coleslaw dressing.
+Serves 12 depending.

 I’ve posted a few slaws on this blog over the years, but this is the debut of my classic coleslaw recipe!

 I tried blogging it a couple years back, but the photos were just meh and I couldn’t bring myself to share an ugly coleslaw.
 So I was brushing up on my sides to serve on the Fourth of July, I remembered that this recipe existed and thought to myself– now is the time!